Count of Caldagues: Other actions

 The following month, on 2 September 1808, Caldagues's troops prevented General Duhesme's French force of 6,000 troops from crossing the Llobregat river at Molins de Rei, and later, in mid-October, at the head of 3,000 infantry, two squadrons of cavalry and six cannon, he defeated another force of some 2,000–4,000 Italian troops under Milosewitz at the combat of San Cugat, capturing 300 men forcing the rest to retreat to Barcelona without their convoy.
 As a result, Duhesme decided not to send out any more sorties, despite the scarcity of provisions.

 When news of Marshal Saint-Cyr's victory at the Battle of Cardedeu (16 December) reached Caldagues, he decided to withdraw his blockade of Barcelona and return to his lines behind the Llobregat, where he regrouped his 11,000–12,000 troops, with Reding joining him with some 3,000–4,000 troops that remained of the Spanish forces routed at Cardedeu.

 Caldagues was finally captured at the Battle of Molins de Rei (21 December 1808), and interned in France, where he remained prisoner until the end of the war.

 Post-war career

-On his return to Spain, in 1814, he served under Castaños, Duke of Bailén, in the Observation Army of the Right (Ejército de Observación de la Derecha) during the Hundred Days (March–July 1815).
+On his return to Spain, in 1814, he served under Castaños, in the Observation Army of the Right (Ejército de Observación de la Derecha) during the Hundred Days (March–July 1815).